Broomfield Apartments — The Premium Corridor Between Denver and Boulder

 You work in the Interlocken corridor or along US-36

-You have school-age children and prioritize top-rated districts
+You prioritize access to top-rated school districts

 You want a polished, modern community with premium amenities